Arthritis is more than just stiff and painful joints; it is a condition.

 - Joint that red and warm to the touch

 Schedule a time to see your doctor if symptoms persist for over two weeks.
 Your doctor might refer you to a rheumatologist if symptoms prove to be unmanageable.
 You should meet with your doctor sooner if you experience a sudden fever, joints that have become swollen very quickly, feel ill, or if using your joints has become virtually impossible.
-Your physician will want to physically examine you and run lab tests in order to create a successful treatment plan.
+Your physician will want to physically examine you and run lab tests in order to create a successful treatment plan. buy nolvadex generic over the counter

 What is OSTEO-ARTHRITIS(OA)?